dd060606/DeepBounty/ARCHITECTURE.md

 - **Behavior**: No automatic task instances.
 A scheduler task triggers an `onSchedule` callback at regular intervals.
 - **Use Case**: Dynamic scheduling, batching, conditional execution based on runtime data
 - **Example**: Module is called every hour, analyzes targets, and creates optimized batched instances
+- **Immediate Execution**: Task instances created via `createTaskInstance` start immediately, without waiting for the next interval
 - **How It Works**:
     1. One scheduler task is created with the template's interval
     2. When the interval expires, the `onSchedule` callback is invoked with the template ID
     3. Inside `onSchedule`, module calls `api.createTaskInstance()` to create actual task instances
+    4. Task instances start executing immediately (no waiting for next scheduler cycle)
-    4. Task instances execute and return results
+    5. Task instances execute and return results
-    5. The `onComplete` callback receives results from each instance (if provided)
+    6. The `onComplete` callback receives results from each instance (if provided)

 ````typescript
 // Register template with CUSTOM scheduling